edge-group-polito/Side-Channel-Dojo/README.md

 * [ ] Simulate and synthesize the **AES pipeline** version
 * [ ] Finalize `sw/sca_setup.md` and ensure environment recreation is fully documented
 * [ ] Provide a pure-Python version of the AES notebook in `sw/sca_python/examples/aes/` (non-Jupyter flow)
+* [ ] Update readme to say that the scrippts refere to commond traceset directory and similarly cache and plot directory are fixed
+* [ ] Update all scripts to use same way to refer to root directory and to save traces captured and results in common directories

 **Optional:**